ThalesGroup/cva6-softcore-contest/README.md

 In our case, we use this cable to program software applications on the CV32A6 instantiated in the FPGA through a PMOD connector.

-## Get started with RIPE application on Zybo
+## Get the Zybo ready

 1. First, make sure the Digilent **JTAG-HS2 debug adapter** is properly connected to the **PMOD JE** connector and that the USBAUART adapter is properly connected to the **PMOD JB** connector of the Zybo Z7-20 board.
 ![alt text](./docs/pictures/20201204_150708.jpg)

-2. Follow the instructions in `zephyr-docker` to compile the RIPE application
-3. Generate the bitstream of the FPGA platform:
+2. Generate the bitstream of the FPGA platform:
 ```
 $ make cva6_fpga
 ```

-4. When the bitstream is generated, switch on Zybo board and run:
+3. When the bitstream is generated, switch on Zybo board and run:
 ```
 $ make program_cva6_fpga
 ```
 When the bitstream is loaded, the green LED `done` lights up.
 ![alt text](./docs/pictures/20201204_160542.jpg)

-5. Then, in a terminal, launch **OpenOCD**:
+4. Then, in a terminal, launch **OpenOCD**:
 ```
 $ openocd -f fpga/openocd_digilent_hs2.cfg
 ```